Gay Guide to CAPE TOWN 2019

 Cape Town, the capital city of the Rainbow Nation, boasts some of the finest beaches, vineyards and nightlife in the world.
 It blends the old with the new, combining a progressive and cosmopolitan spirit together with lessons from its darker past to create a scene that would rival that of similar sea side cities such as Sydney, San Francisco or Vancouver.

 Cape Town’s gay scene is centered around the De Waterkant area with most of the gay bars and clubs within easy walking distance from each other.
 De Waterkant is located close to the V&A Waterfront.
-Crew Bar, Beulah Bar and Amsterdam Action Bar are the current hot spots for people who like to party.
-They all have small dance floors and get busy from early on in the evening.
+Crew Bar, is the current hot spots for people who like to party.
+Most of the bars have small dance floors and get busy from early on in the evening.
 If you are looking for a more mixed experience, avoid Long Street and head up towards Kloof Street with a great selection of bars and restaurants.

 The two main highlights of the gay calendar are the Gay Pride, normally held late February/early March and the MCQP, The Mother City Queer Project Party, which conveniently takes place during the height of the Summer Season in December.